Lucchese crime family: Madonna and Crea

-After the ruling panel was disbanded in 2009, Matthew Madonna took over as acting boss and Joseph DiNapoli became the new consigliere.
-In late 2009, the parole restrictions expired on longtime underboss Steven Crea and he was able rejoin the family's leadership again.
+After the ruling panel was disbanded in 2009, Matthew Madonna took over as acting boss, and Joseph DiNapoli became the new consigliere.
+In late 2009, the parole restrictions expired on longtime underboss Steven Crea, and he was able to rejoin the family's leadership again.

-On January 16, 2013, the FBI arrested 29 members and associates of the Genovese, Lucchese and Gambino crime families on racketeering charges related to their involvement in carting companies in Westchester County, Rockland County and Nassau County in New York, and Bergen County and Passaic County in New Jersey.
+On January 16, 2013, the FBI arrested 29 members and associates of the Genovese, Lucchese, and Gambino crime families on racketeering charges related to their involvement in carting companies in Westchester County, Rockland County, and Nassau County in New York, and Bergen County and Passaic County in New Jersey.
 Members and associates of the Genovese, Lucchese and Gambino crime families controlled waste disposal businesses by dictating which companies could pick up trash at certain locations and extorting protection payments preventing further extortion from other mobsters.

 In June 2013, the New York FBI office reduced the number of agents focused on investigating the five crime families to thirty-six agents, divided into two squads.
-In the past the FBI had a separate squad of 10 to 20 agents investigating each crime family.
+In the past, the FBI had a separate squad of 10 to 20 agents investigating each crime family.
 Currently, the FBI has "squad C5", which at one time solely investigated the Genovese family, but will now also be investigating the Bonanno and Colombo families, and "squad C16", which previously investigated just the Gambino family, but will now be investigating the Lucchese family as well.

+On August 4, 2016, United States Attorney of New York charged 46 Mafia leaders with racketeering conspiracy, arson, illegal trafficking in firearms and conspiracy to commit assault throughout the East Coast of the United States from Springfield, Massachusetts to Southern Florida.
+The 46 defendants were leaders, members, and associates of the Genovese, Gambino, Luchese, Bonanno, and Philadelphia crime families.
+Members of the Lucchese family charged were soldiers Vincent Casablanca, Marco Minuto, and associates Paul Cassano and Pasquale Capolongo.